viranamb/user-management/README.md

+ Primary tools/frameworks used:

+                JDK 8, Spring boot, Docker, Maven, Mockito/JUnit, Gson

  3 ways to run and test the application viz.

    1) Running locally using maven and test by running the PlaylistResourceTests integration test class.